ChrisDeFreitas/simpleHttpGateway/README.md

 - quickly define Express Middleware Endpoints
 - simple to add functionality using Express API
 - defaults to port 3000, change in [server.js](server.js)
+- log to stdout via console.log or format with: req.app.locals.log()
 - perfect for quick development projects
 - production should run behind a reverse proxy, firewall, or load balancer
+- suitable for running as Linux service via init script

 1. Install
 ```BASH